Updated 08.05.2026

 • to the register data of a private social or healthcare service organizer.

-• customer data saved in the Kanta Services.
+• data stored in the Kanta Services.

 Please select at least one data controller or group.